pingcap/docs-tidb-operator/en/get-started.md

 # Get Started with TiDB Operator in Kubernetes

-This document explains how to create a simple Kubernetes cluster and use it to do a basic test deployment of TiDB Cluster using TiDB Operator.
+This document explains how to create a simple Kubernetes cluster and use it to do a basic test deployment of a TiDB cluster using TiDB Operator.

 > **Warning:**
 >